anosoldierNO/adblock-nordic/README.md

 <h2><b>Contributing</b></h2>

-<p>adblock-nordic by anosoldierNO is an open-source project and contributions are always welcome.
+<p>adblock-nordic by AnoSoldierNO is an open-source project and contributions are always welcome.
 If you find any issues with the adblock list or have suggestions for improvement, please submit a pull request or create an issue on GitHub.</p>

 <h2><b>License</b></h2>

-<p>adblock-nordic by anosoldierNO is licensed under the MIT License.
-Please see the <a href="https://github.com/anosoldierNO/adblock-nordic/blob/main/LICENSE"><b>LICENSE</b></a> file for more information.</p>
+<p>adblock-nordic by AnoSoldierNO is licensed GNU GENERAL PUBLIC LICENSE.
+Please see the <a href="https://github.com/anosoldierNO/adblock-nordic/blob/main/COPYING"><b>LICENSE</b></a> file for more information.</p>

 <h2><b>Contact</b></h2>

-<p>For more information about adblock-nordic by anosoldierNO, please visit the project's <a href="https://github.com/anosoldierNO/adblock-nordic"><b>GitHub repository</b></a>.</p>
+<p>For more information about adblock-nordic by AnoSoldierNO, please visit the project's <a href="https://github.com/anosoldierNO/adblock-nordic"><b>GitHub repository</b></a>.</p>